Lukas-Bohez/project-one/frontend/articles/2025-ai-job-losses.md

 - **Universal Basic Income pilot** in 3 states (covering 0.1% of population)
 - **AI tax of 2%** on corporations (easily offset by job cuts savings)

-The government isn't protecting workers—it's protecting corporations.
+The government isn't protecting workersit's protecting corporations.
 Campaign donations from AI companies ensure that regulation remains toothless.

 ## Your Job Is Next: The Brutal Truth